iotaledger/chronicle.rs/documentation/docs/getting_started.md

 Once you have [built chronicle](#build-chronicle), you can run the following commands to run Chronicle:

-1. Change directory into the release folder:
+1. From the projects root, change directory into the release folder:

 ```bash
 cd target/release